Skip to main content

 Avoid acidic fruits and fruit juices.
 These can sting their mouth.

 Offer your child frequent breastfeeds.
-If you are bottle feeding your baby, make sure you are using the correct bottle teat.
+If you are bottle feeding your baby, make sure you are using the correct size bottle teat.
 This will help to avoid any trauma to the inside of your baby’s mouth.

-Treatment from your GP
+Treatment from your GP or dentist

 • are very painful or red - this may be a sign of an infection